Updated July 2023

 Illinois Tenant Screening Laws

-If you want to make sure you are compliant with all the laws that Illinois has in place regarding tenant screening and beyond, take some time to learn where and how things differ from some of the other states.
+To ensure you are complying with all of the screening laws in Illinois, you will want to take some time to learn where and how things differ from some of the other states.

 Here are just a few of the Illinois tenant screening laws: